-Because of the ROI and the beauty that new mobile home doors add to a home, it is easily one of our favorite DIY home improvement projects.
-We’re going to cover everything you need to know to chose the right door for your mobile home, how to install it, and how to keep it looking great for years.
+New doors add a lot to a mobile home.
+Replacing your old front door with a larger more decorative door has the highest return on investment, plus it makes a mobile home look terrific.
+A new door is easily one of our favorite DIY home improvement projects for mobile homes.
+In this article, we’re going to cover everything you need to know to choose the right door for your mobile home.
+We also help with installation and how to keep it looking great for years.

-We also have a great DIY mobile home door makeover project if you don’t quite need to replace your door but would like a fresh new look.
+At the end of the article, we share a couple of DIY mobile home door makeover projects.
+If you don’t need to replace your door but would like a fresh new look these projects may work for you.
 It really is amazing how drastic a ‘new’ door changes the look of a home!

-Why New Mobile Home Doors is the Smartest Home Improvement Project
+Mobile Home Doors are Smart Home Improvement Projects

 As with any mobile home improvement, homeowners need to understand the return on investment or ROI.
 One article defines ROI as “a percentage point that identifies a projects validity.
 In other words, ROI is used to determine which investments are worth your while.”

-Believe it or not, installing new doors is always the highest ranked home improvement project when considering the return on investment.
+Believe it or not, installing new doors is always the highest ranked home improvement project based on the return on investment alone.